-O5: Work with partners to reduce homel comprehensive services essness by p romoting ind ependence c and self-worth through advocacy, housing, and KEY PERFORMANCE INDICATOR BASELINE FY 2013 ACTUAL FY 2014 ACTUAL FY 2014 TARGET ANALYSIS • PP 3-5 Number of chronically homeless 408 408 516 Decrease As homelessness has been identified as a top priority, the City has collaborated with several partners to reduce the incidence of homelessness in Fort Lauderdale.
-The City of Fort Lauderdale is partnering in a Housing and PP 3-5 Percent of residents that perceive the City's efforts in addressing homelessness as excellent or good 23% 23% 17% 25% G4: eighbors.
-01: Offer a diverse range of yourn, adult r, and senior FY 2013 FY 2014 FY 2014 KEY PERFORMANCE INDICATOR BASELINE ACTUAL ACTUAL TARGET ANALYSIS PP 4-1 Satisfaction with the quality of Parks The City is committed to ensuring Parks and Recreation programs and facilities meet community expectations, as continued participation will ultimately lead to improved quality of life.
+O5: Work with partners to reduce homel comprehensive services essness by p romoting inde ependence a nd self-worth through advocacy, housing, and KEY PERFORMANCE INDICATOR BASELINE FY 2013 ACTUAL FY 2014 ACTUAL FY 2014 TARGET ANALYSIS 1 PP 3-5 Number of chronically homeless 408 408 516 Decrease As homelessness has been identified as a top priority, the City has collaborated with several partners to reduce the incidence of homelessness in Fort Lauderdale.
+The City of Fort Lauderdale is partnering in a Housing and Urban Development (HUD) Continuum of Care (CoC) grant, providing permanent supportive housing, with all 22 units now filled.
+Additionally, the City Commission adopted five ordinances in FY 2014 to address homelessness in Fort Lauderdale.
+Lastly, a full-time Homeless Interventions Administrator position was approved in the FY 2015 budget to coordinate the City's Comprehensive Homeless Strategy, collaborate with stakeholders focused on ending homelessness, and oversee all outreach on behalf of the City.
+PP 3-5 Percent of residents that perceive the City's efforts in addressing homelessness as excellent or good 23% 23% 17% 25% G4: - eighbors.
+01: Offer a diverse range of youth, adul f, and senior recreational FY 2013 programming FY 2014 FY 2014 KEY PERFORMANCE INDICATOR BASELINE ACTUAL ACTUAL TARGET ANALYSIS

+KEY PERFORMANO CE INDICATOR BASELINE FY 2013 ACTUAL FY 2014 ACTUAL FY 2014 TARGET ANALYSIS ction with the quality of Parks on programs and facilities 75% 75% 73% 76% The City is committed to ensuring Parks and Recreation programs and facilities meet community expectations, as continued participation will ultimately lead to improved quality of life.
 Staff will be making improvements to facilities, as well as analyzing current programs, collaborating with external organizations, and identifying additional programming options that fit community needs.